 The lesson guide lists supporting documentation required for the lesson.
-A key part of the OJT development process involves identifying which documents should be used to support the OJT lesson.
+A key part of the SOJT development process involves identifying which documents should be used to support the SOJT lesson.
 Where possible, existing documents should be used, and may consist of:

 Existing work instructions

 Checklists and job aids

 In some cases, new supporting documents may need to be developed that will provide the baseline information needed to conduct effective OJT.